AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/observation-norelevantfinding-1-intro.md

-### Assertion of No Relevant Finding
+### Assertion of No Relevant Finding *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

-#### Usage scenarios
-The following are the usage scenarios expected:
-* TBD

 #### Implementation guidance
-* TBD

-#### Examples
-This section provides examples that conform to the requirements specified within this implementation guide.

-* TBD
+For the expected usage scenarios in this implementation guide:

+* It is expected that status will be ‘final’.